 Just like the rest of us, Dermot Kennedy strives for a healthy balance in life, love, and music–but he does so in a very different way.
 The Irish singer/songwriter strikes an utterly captivating equilibrium by thoughtfully merging two absolute extremes, both sonically and lyrically.
 It is a profound talent that has fueled his journey from his self-titled debut album to his upcoming Coachella 2019 performance, and this journey is one we are fortunate enough to have watched unfold before our very eyes.

-The self-proclaimed “50/50 of Bon Iver and Drake” encapsulates notions of love and heartbreak, bliss and sorrow, life and death, and other fiercely opposing forces–often juxtaposing the two from one line to the next.
-Hence, his debut EP was properly titled Doves and Ravens, featuring the standout track “Glory,” in which Kennedy brilliantly proclaims he’s learned that “doves and raves fly the same.”
-While his lyrics maintain the depth of a poet and the composition of a seasoned singer/songwriter, Kennedy’s true flair comes in with the addition of unexpectedly urban-leaning production.
+Kennedy encapsulates notions of love and heartbreak, bliss and sorrow, life and death, and other fiercely opposing forces–often juxtaposing the two from one line to the next.
+Hence, his debut EP was properly titled Doves and Ravens, featuring the standout track "Glory," in which Kennedy brilliantly proclaims he's learned that "doves and raves fly the same."
+While his lyrics maintain the depth of a poet and the composition of a seasoned singer/songwriter, Kennedy's true flair comes in with the addition of unexpectedly urban-leaning production.
 The contrast between impassioned vocals, stripped back guitar chords, and hip hop beats allows for a highly universal appeal, and that appeal has certainly manifested itself in millions of monthly Spotify plays.

-Following two sold out headline shows in Los Angeles and New York City, we chatted with Dermot Kennedy about his emergence as a solo artist, the creative process behind Doves and Ravens, and his ultimate goal as an artist.
+Following two sold-out headline shows in Los Angeles and New York City, we chatted with Dermot Kennedy about his emergence as a solo artist, the creative process behind Doves and Ravens, and his ultimate goal as an artist.

 OTW: Let's get started!
 Does your name have any special meaning?

 DK: It means "free man."
 It's an Irish name.